-- 1. Using the pull tab, disconnect the battery cable from the connector on the system board. - 2.
-Remove the three screws (M2x3) that secure the 3-cell battery to the palm-rest and keyboard assembly. - 3.
-Lift the 3-cell battery, along with the battery cable, off the palm-rest and keyboard assembly.
+- 2. Using the pull tab, disconnect the battery cable from the connector on the system board. - 3.
+Remove the three screws (M2x3) that secure the 3-cell battery to the palm-rest and keyboard assembly. - 4.
+Lift the 3-cell battery, along with the battery cable, off the palm-rest and keyboard assembly. - () NOTE: Computers shipped with an aluminum chassis have two RF metal wall brackets installed on the left and right sides of the palm-rest and keyboard assembly.
+The right bracket is secured by the battery with no screw, tape, or adhesives otherwise securing the bracket in place.
+Technicians should take note of whether the bracket has fallen out of the computer during subsequent removal procedures.